Frequently Asked Questions

 What if I miss a class?
 Are the classes recorded?

 Yes, the classes are recorded and you can watch the recording about 24 hours after the live class.
+During your first class, your teacher will show you how to access the videos.

 Can I join a class after it has started?